krytarowski/utcl/README.txt

 Excluding C library functions, Tiny Tcl compiles down to less than 60 Kbytes on most machines, far smaller than any Tcl 7 or Tcl 8 derivatives.

-COMPILER AND BUILD ENVIRONMENT

-The compiler is assumed to be Borland C 5.0.
-Earlier versions should work.
-More recent Borland and Microsoft compilers can no longer create DOS executables, and are thus pretty much Windows-only tools.

-All filenames in the Tiny Tcl source tree are DOS "8.3" compliant.

-The build environment is assumed to be DOS or Windows.
-You can run tiny tcl in a DOS window under Windows while developing, if you like.

 BUILDING GENERIC ONLY

 If you build with TCL_GENERIC_ONLY defined, you'll get a Tcl without